 Winter is the season of slowing down.
 It's all about rest, preparing our bodies and minds to be ready for growth and expansion again when the season of spring arrives.

 Winter is connected to our kidneys and urinary bladder.
-The related emotions are fear, but also the wisdom that is said to be held by our kidneys in Chinese medicine.
+The related emotions are fear, but also the wisdom that is said to be held by our kidneys in Traditional Chinese Medicine theory.

 Color: Dark blue